-FWS students may work no more than 15 hours per week.
-The following chart illustrates the average hours you will need to work each week to earn your maximum of \$3,800 for the academic year.
+All students may work no more than 20 hours per week.

+For Federal Work Study students, the following chart illustrates the average hours FWS students will need to work each week to earn the work study award maximum of \$3,800 for the academic year.

-Based on average of 30 work weeks
+Based on an average of 30 work weeks

-Hourly Wage Average Working Hours Per Week 15.00 8.4
+Hourly Average Working Hours

+Wage Per Week

+15.00 8.4